 Then the Alan Turing Cryptography Competition is for you!

-Now in its fifth year, the Alan Turing Cryptography Competition is aimed at secondary school children up to Year 11 (England and Wales), S4 (Scotland), Year 12 (Northern Ireland).
+Now in its sixth year, the Alan Turing Cryptography Competition is aimed at secondary school children up to Year 11 (England and Wales), S4 (Scotland), Year 12 (Northern Ireland).
 You don't need to be a computer whizz or a mathematical genius - you just need to keep your wits about you and be good at solving problems!
 (See here for eligibility.)

 |In his relatively short life, Alan Turing - code-breaker, mathematician and founding father of computer science - made a unique impact on the history of computing, computer science, artificial intelligence, developmental biology, and the mathematical theory of computability.|

 Cryptographical techniques are used everywhere in modern everyday life.
-For example, Skype (speech) and Blackberry (text) use encryption to prevent eavesdropping, many websites use encryption to process credit card payments securely, and banks use it so that people can safely do their internet banking at home.
+For example, Whatsapp and many similar programmes use encryption to prevent eavesdropping, many websites use encryption to process credit card payments securely, and banks use it so that people can safely do their internet banking at home.
 Here you can find a quick introduction to cryptography.

 The competition starts on Monday 15th January 2018, and you can register your team (or join an existing team) here.
 A team consists of at most 4 members.
 It is also possible to register as a `non-competing' team, for instance if you're a teacher who would like to follow the competition or if some members of your team are too old to take part.
 Registration opens on Friday 1st December 2017 (you can request an email reminder on the registration page).
 See the this section for more details.